Watch the Pennies and the Dollars Will Take Care of Themselves

 Ramit Sethi, author of “I Will Teach You to Be Rich”, lays it on the line, saying:

 “If you start a retirement account in your early 20s or 30s and fund it regularly, you will be rich.” – Ramit Sethi

 So, if it’s that easy, what are you waiting for?
-Sethi claims the 3 most important factors for investing are:
+How to start investing money comes down to what Sethi claims are the 3 most important factors:

 - Do your research